-1. He may spend a lot of private time on his computer, his phone or at work.
-Working long hours could be a cover for compulsive viewing of internet porn.
+1. He may spend a lot of private time on his computer, his phone, or at work.
+Working long hours could be a cover for sexual compulsion like viewing of internet porn.
 When you notice your partner is on the computer, he may turn it off or flip to another page.
 He may set up secret or hidden email accounts.
 He also may hide his cell phone to avoid your detection of his phone calls or text messages.

 3. You may experience a lack of connection and intimacy.
 Your partner may not seem available to you and you may feel he’s avoiding you.
 He seems tuned out or lost.

-5. His relationship to his body may change.
+5. His relationship with his body may change.
 He may become overly concerned with his penis — with caring for, touching, adjusting his pants, or exposing his anatomy.

 6. Money might become an issue in your relationship.
-If he is spending money on porn, prostitutes, or other illicit sexual activities there may be a lack of funds or unexplained expenses.
+If he is spending money on porn, prostitutes, or other illicit hypersexualization behaviors, there may be a lack of funds or unexplained expenses.

 7. He may be sexually unfaithful .
-Not every sexual betrayal is a sign of sexual addiction, however, if your partner is engaging sexually with another or others and is not stopping, even if he says he wants to, he probably has an issue with sexual compulsivity.
+Not every sexual betrayal is a sign of sexual addictions, however, if your partner is engaging sexually with another or others and is not stopping, even if he says he wants to, he probably has an issue with sexual compulsion.

-Unfortunately, there is no magically revealing or definitive list that will let you know without question that your partner has an issue with sex addiction.
+Unfortunately, there is no magically revealing or definitive list that will let you know without question that your partner has an issue with sex addictions.
 You may see all of these signs, other signs, or none of them.
-These behaviors could point to other addictions or other issues or they could point to an affair.
+These behaviors could point to other addictions or other issues, or they could point to an affair.

 The difficulty with any addictive behavior is that ultimately it does not provide the desired relief or reward.
-The addiction creates an internal war.
+Addiction creates an internal war.
 Life does not work.
-Ultimately you can never get enough of what won’t satisfy you.
+Ultimately, you can never get enough of what won’t satisfy you.